KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **ISS / ISM** (Echthros / Skotos)

 **Justification**
-Loki is a surface-level disruptor
+Loki is a superficial-layer disruptor
 whose craft lies in deceit,
 not direct force.
 Breaks systems from within,